 One of our contributors recently paid a visit to the Wayne County settlement.
 The weather did not quite cooperate that day.
-That’s why you’ll find more indoor photos in this post, with a number of shots below from one of the more prominent Wayne County Amish businesses.
+However that gave him a great excuse to duck into one of the more prominent Wayne County Amish businesses.

 Fountain Acres Foods